 Surely, surely, FB had to know.
 If I did, didn’t they?

-subject: How FB shows the news people like
+Subject: How Facebook shows the news that people like

 How to keep Clinton voters away from the ballot box